 I used to own a Panasonic Lumix FZ200 which I changed to a FZ300.
 It’s a bridge which possesses a 1/2.3 inch 12.1 MP sensor and full frame equivalent lens of 25-600mm with constant aperture of f/2.8.
 I also use my iPhone 7 when I don’t have my camera on me.
 My next big purchase would most likely be within the Fujifilm family: an X-H1 or X-T2 and emphasizing on prime lenses.
-Regarding film photography, I have a Nikon F60 and I bought and assembled a Gakkenflex TLR from Lomography.
+Regarding film photography, I have a Nikon F60 and a Canon A1 and I bought and assembled a Gakkenflex TLR from Lomography.
 My favorite films are from Ilford.

 Date: From 20th March 2017 to 8th April 2017, “Le Hibou de Honshû”